duneanalytics/spellbook/README.md

-# spellbook
 <img width="799" alt="Screen Shot 2022-05-28 at 7 54 26 AM" src="https://user-images.githubusercontent.com/9472574/170824402-9ab683b5-b04e-434f-b19e-6fb626d2d64f.png">

 Welcome to your [Spellbook](https://youtu.be/o7p0BNt7NHs).
 Cast a magical incantation to tame the blockchain.

+## Intro

+Write SQL to transform blockchain data into curated datasets on [dune.com](https://dune.com/home).

-Check out our first Spellbook [tutorial](https://docs.dune.com/dune-engine-v2-beta/abstractions-in-dunev2/how-to-contribute-a-spell).
+First-time visitor?
+Check out how to [get started](##-getting-started) below and visit the Spellbook [tutorial](https://docs.dune.com/dune-engine-v2-beta/abstractions-in-dunev2/how-to-contribute-a-spell).
 More tk.

+Been here before?
+An archive of intermediate datasets that were contributed for for Dune v1 can be consulted [here](deprecated-dune-v1-abstractions).

+## Getting Started

 ### Prerequisites
 - Fork this repo and clone your fork locally.
 See Github's [guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) on contributing to projects.
 - python 3.9 installed.
 Our recommendation is to follow the [Hitchhiker's Guide to Python](https://docs.python-guide.org/starting/installation/)
 - [pip](https://pip.pypa.io/en/stable/installation/) installed
 - [pipenv](https://pypi.org/project/pipenv/) installed